Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 • Higher-than-normal bitumen consumption

-• The mix appears too dry or too rich
+• The mix appearing too dry or too rich

 • Inconsistent truckload weight